nikcleju/ESDM_Course/Projects/P4_AutomaticCarWash.md

 # Short description

-1. Create and test Simulink model with a state machine implementing the logic behind a drive-though automatic Car Wash.
+1. Create and test Simulink model with a state machine implementing the logic behind a drive-through automatic Car Wash.

 2. Write a small report on the project:
    a. briefly describe the overall design you chose (states, transitions etc).